 Equity price risk is the risk that the value of an equity investment will fluctuate as a result of changes in market prices, whether caused by factors specific to an individual investment or by other factors affecting all instruments traded in the market.
-Global equity index funds held by the Trust Fund are exposed to equity price risk which is managed by limiting amounts invested in equity holdings, in accordance with the SIPP.
-At December 31, 2020, the Trust Fund held \$431 million (2019 - \$325 million) in global equity index funds.
+Equity index funds held by the Trust Fund are exposed to equity price risk which is managed by limiting amounts invested in equity holdings, in accordance with the SIPP.
+At December 31, 2021, the Trust Fund held \$488 million (2020 - \$431 million) in equity index funds.